Covid 19 coronavirus: Second day of zero cases leads to pressure on PM Jacinda Ardern to lift lockdown

 In that speech, he said the wage subsidies were swift and necessary at the early stage of the lockdown.
 However, future assistance should be targeted at those who needed it.
 He used the example of major law firms which had claimed millions in wage subsidies as those who arguably did not need the extra help.

-He said his concern would be in turning a $40-50 billion cost into a $100,000 billion cost if untargeted help continued, leaving a massive debt.
+He said his concern would be in turning a $40-50 billion cost into a $100b cost if untargeted help continued, leaving a massive debt.
 "Not all of it is good spending."

 On Thursday the Government will release new rules developed to apply in level 2, ahead of Cabinet considering whether New Zealand can move down to that level next Monday.